Skip to main content

 How Does This Relate to Personal Health Data

 Your health data is among the most sensitive information about you.
 The ADA’s rules on voluntary programs recognize this by establishing strict confidentiality requirements.
-Any you provide through a wellness program must be kept private and separate from your personnel file.
+Any medical information you provide through a wellness program must be kept private and separate from your personnel file.

 Employers should only receive aggregated data, meaning information that is presented in a way that does not identify any single individual.
 This is a critical protection.
 It ensures that your personal health metrics, such as blood pressure, cholesterol levels, or blood glucose, cannot be used to make employment decisions.

-Your participation in a should empower you with knowledge about your body, without creating a risk that this knowledge could be used against you.
+Your participation in a wellness program should empower you with knowledge about your body, without creating a risk that this knowledge could be used against you.
 This security is essential for fostering an environment where you can focus on your health without reservation.

 Intermediate